john-james-ai/BreastCancerDetection/_sources/content/02_image_prep/02_segmentation/01_threshold.md

 Triangle Thresholding Method
 ```

 {numref}`triangle` was taken from the original paper and geometrically depicts the triangle threshold method.
-The threshold is selected by first normalizing the dynamic range and the counts of the intensity histogram.
-A triangle is then formed by drawing a line from the peak of the histogram to the last bin in the tail of the intensity distribution.
-A line is drawn perpendicular from the hypotenuse of the triangle to the histogram such that the length between the hypotenuse and the histogram is maximized.
-Point A is located at the base of the selected histogram bin and the threshold is set to A $+\delta \ge 0$.
+The threshold is selected by first normalizing the dynamic range and the counts of the intensity histogram to values in [0,1].
+A line is then constructed between the histogram peak and the tip of the long tail.
+Point A is selected at the base of the histogram bin that has the maximum perpendicular distance from the ‘peak-to-tip’ line.
+The threshold is set to A $+\delta \ge 0$.

+The triangle method assumes pixel intensity distributions with a maximum peak near one end of the histogram and searches for thresholds towards the other end.
+Hence, this method is particularly well suited for images with highly skewed pixel intensity distributions with a single dominant peak and one or more weak peaks.

+This method was applied to four test images of varying breast densities, contrast, abnormalities, and diagnoses. {numref}`threshold_triangle_fig` shows the original images (a)-(d), the binary images (e)-(h), the segmentation results (i)-(l), and the triangle histograms with thresholds annotated (m)-(p).

 ```{code-cell} ipython3
 :tags: [remove-input, remove-output]